Meet CRB!

 (she/her/hers)

-Zohra is a LEAP home visitor and came to CRB with a background in leadership and working with families as a monitoring and evaluation officer for a World Bank project in Afghanistan, the goal of which was to help poor families with horticulture and livestock care so that they could become self-sufficient.
-With LEAP, Zohra currently works with 12 families from Afghanistan who are either expecting and/or have children under 5 years old.
-She shares research and helps parents learn how to care for themselves and their baby during pregnancy as well as supporting children in early learning and school readiness.
+Zohra is a home visitor for the LEAP Program and came to CRB with a background in leadership.
+She worked with families as a monitoring and evaluation officer for a World Bank project in Afghanistan, the goal of which was to help poor families with horticulture and livestock care so that they could become self-sufficient.
+Zohra graduated from Kabul University with a degree in Economics and Agriculture.
+With LEAP, Zohra currently works with families from Afghanistan who are either expecting and/or have children under 5 years old.
+She shares research, helps parents learn how to care for themselves and their babies during pregnancy, and supports children in early learning and school readiness.

 Sharon Bamage